 Elimu Fashion Show

-Heri students showcased their new hi-tech skills and fashion creativity with our first-ever fashion show hosted at the college.
-We are looking for new partners to help us take our fashion show out to the community involving more youth and connecting with the education community at large.
-We welcome your ideas and funding support to make this a reality in 2017.
+Heri students showcased their new hi-tech skills and fashion creativity with the first-ever fashion show hosted at the college.
+We are looking for new partners to help us take our fashion show out to the community, involving more youth and connecting with the education community at large.
+We welcome your ideas and funding support to make this a reality in 2020.
 Contact our founder for details: firstname.lastname@example.org.

 You Can Help a Young Woman Start Her Sewing Business

-Help us sponsor a student to Heri Ministries Sewing College.
-Two years school fees and boarding expenses plus a sewing machine upon graduation cost $1300.
+- Sponsor a student.
+Help us sponsor a student for the program at Heri Ministries Sewing College.
+Two years of school fees and boarding expenses, plus a sewing machine upon graduation costs $1300.

-You can support us with a sewing machine for $300.
+- Donate an exam sewing kit or fabrics.
 With a donation of $20 you can help us provide an exam kit (scissors, needles, thread, bobbin) or a selection of fabrics for one student to practice her skills.